bocoup/web-platform-contribution-guide/src/skills.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Browser implementers are more likely to implement a proposed change if there is a bug reported for the change in their bug tracker.
-Therefore, filing a bug for each browser engine that should be changed is an important step.
+Therefore, filing a bug for each browser engine that has incorrect behavior is an important step.

 Here are links for filing a new bug for each major browser engine: